This post may include affiliate links; see our disclosure policy.

 Dietary notes

-This French lentils recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.
+This French lentil recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.

 Easy French Lentils